TheGloriousGenesis/CS_Learning/Docker/README.md

 - Only copy files that are needed
 - Delete node_modules folder locally before building Dockerfile as it is done when image is built and do not need to waste time copying it over from local

+## Workflow

+- Set working directory first
+- Two paths you can take:
+  - Copy over configuration files and folders for project
+  - Install dependancies with these files
+-
+- Create

 ## Useful Docker Commands/Tags